Iterative-Insights/ledger_sample/README.md

 Vite will create a production-ready bundle in the project root `dist` directory, optimized for the best performance.

 ## Deploying to ICP Mainnet
-Adjust the principal in the main.mo to your admin principal to emergency reclaim ICP deposited to the canister:
+You MUST change the principal in the main.mo to your admin principal which can emergency reclaim ICP deposited to the canister:

 ```
 let adminPrincipal : Principal = Principal.fromText(